Offering your interpretation services in the official languages

 Suppliers themselves cannot request security clearance.
 They must be sponsored by a federal department.
 Only after they have passed the Translation Bureau’s accreditation exam or have been registered in its directory of suppliers can the Translation Bureau sponsor them if it finds that they need such clearance.

 1. Meet the eligibility criteria

-You must ensure that you meet one of the following eligibility criteria:
+You must be eligible to work in Canada and ensure that you meet one of the following eligibility criteria:

 - have a university degree in conference interpretation

 - have a university degree and have completed at least 20 days of conference interpretation within the past two years (as distinct from community or court interpretation)